-Small enough to walk but big enough to need a long weekend—or more—to explore, this 50-block historic district, named one of the “Prettiest Painted-Places in America,” is home to world-class brew pubs, restaurants, boutiques, and some of the best farmers markets anywhere.
+Small enough to walk but big enough to need a long weekend—or more—to explore, this 50-block historic district, named one of the “Prettiest Painted-Places in America,” is home to a Public Art Trail, world-class brew pubs, restaurants, boutiques, and some of the best farmers markets anywhere.
 When it comes to big-city amenities, Frederick punches way above its weight without sacrificing its small town charm.

 2 Lose Yourself in the Catoctin Mountains

 A place of unparalleled beauty, the Catoctin range once marked the Western Frontier.
 Now this slice of wilderness paradise is home to Camp David, the idyllic Presidential retreat.
 Luxuriate in the azure pools scattered about the 78-foot Cunningham Falls, go fishing, or hike, mountain bike, or horseback ride through miles of wilderness trails in one of Frederick County’s four national and state parks in the Catoctins.